zuplo/docs/docs/articles/local-development-preview.md

    this out, we recommend cloning the [samples-todo-list-open-api](https://github.com/zuplo/samples-todo-list-open-api) project.
-3. Execute the following commands from the root of your Zuplo Gateway.
-This authenticates you against our private NPM registry at npm.zuplo.dev
+3. Execute the following commands from the _root_ of your Zuplo Gateway.
+For instance, if your project is `/Users/me/development/zuplo/samples-todo-list-open-api`, then the commands need to be executed from that directory.
+If you have multiple projects that you want to try, then these commands need to be repeated for each project.
+   The reason is that we are isolating the preview version of the CLI to each project.
+4. The following command authenticates you against our private NPM registry at npm.zuplo.dev and stores the credentials in a local .npmrc file to your project.

 ```bash
    npm login --scope=@zuplo --registry https://npm.zuplo.dev --auth-type=legacy --userconfig .npmrc
 ```

-4. When prompted, enter the username and password that `support@zuplo.com` has provided to you.
+5. When prompted, enter the username and password that `support@zuplo.com` has provided to you.
 If everything is successful, you will see a `.npmrc` file in the root of your Zuplo Gateway.
-5. Install the preview version of the Zuplo CLI, `zup`, by executing the following command.
+6. Install the preview version of the Zuplo CLI, `zup`, by executing the following command.
 This might take some a few minutes since it is bringing in all the necessary dependencies.